7 Reasons Why You Should Write a Screenplay

 6. Improves English Language Ability

 Not a native-speaker of English?
-Writing screenplays is a really fun and effective way to build vocabulary, especially colloquial language and slang when writing dialogue.
+Writing screenplays is a really fun and effective way to build vocabulary, especially colloquial language and slang when you need to write dialogue.

 The format of writing a script means that you can practice different grammar and tenses in a fairly structured frame-work.
 For example, screenplay action itself is usually written in the present tense, while you can use past and present perfect tenses while writing your series bible and character backstories.

-It's a very unique way to broaden not only your written language skills.
-Ideas need to be pitched verbally, so you'll have plenty of opportunity to improve your spoken English.
+And it's not just your written English that will improve.
+Ideas need to be pitched verbally, so you'll have plenty of opportunity to improve your spoken English, too.

 7. Exploring Different Genres

 Writing a screenplay can serve as a powerful tool for creative expression, personal insight, and professional growth.
-Whether you aim to film your script or simply explore storytelling, embracing screenwriting can be a fulfilling experience.
+Whether you aim to film your script yourself or simply explore storytelling, embracing screenwriting can be a really fun and fulfilling experience.
 So, why not give it a try?

 Comments